StasyaEasley/CScheduleSorter/README.md

 3. data_cs_courses.py

 This file, using the libraries pandas and BeautifulSoup, creates the merged_data.tsv file by parsing an HTML file containing all of the CS course catalog information.
+Not necessary to the function of form.py.

-4. descriptions.tsv
+4. description.tsv

+Used by the data_cs_courses file to create the merged data file.
+Contains descriptions.
+Not necessary to the function of form.py.

+5. course_info.tsv

-Used by the data_cs_courses file to create the merged data file
+Used by the data_cs_courses file to create the merged data file.
+Contains the rest of the course info.
+Not necessary to the function of form.py.

 ## Dependencies